feichtinger/LEGACY-fingerprint-doorlock/README.md

 To download the firmware finally call `make flash`.

 Now you can connect a serial cable to the controller (baudrate 115200) and open a serial terminal (e.g. cutecom).
 When you press the reset button you should see a message from the firmware.

+### prepare the SD card
+The SD card is used to store the fingerprint database and the logfiles.
+The capacity of the SD-card does not realy matter, so just pick one from an old digicam for example.

+Format the SD card with FAT32.
+Create a file "users.txt" and a folder "logfiles".

 ### build the Fingerprint-Manager
 The Fingerprint-Manager is a simple GUI written in Qt-5 that allows you to easily enroll and manage fingerprints.
 To build the Fingerprint-Manager you need to install Qt-Creator.